-In a previous article, I pondered the definition of “smart” and how it becomes a synonym for “things are easy” at school.
+In a previous article, I thought about the definition of “smart” and how it becomes a synonym for “things are easy” at school.
 In this article, we’ll look at the ramifications of believing that “smart” should mean “things are easy.”

-Smart Becomes A Burden
+When “Smart” Becomes A Burden

 What Happens When It Gets Hard?

-Different students react in different ways:
+Now, different students react in different ways:

 - Some kids sandbag.
 They fail on purpose.
-Then they can always say “I didn’t try.”
-This option feels better to them then trying really hard, and ending up with a B+.
+Then they can always say, “Oh, I didn’t even try.”
+This option feels better to them than trying really hard, and ending up with a B.

 Our “smart” praise needs to change.
 “Smart” (as our kids define it) becomes an impossible burden to live up to.
-And it can lead to both underperformance or stressful overachievement.
+And it can lead to underperformance or stressful overachievement.

 As I wrote last time, try to remove “smart” from your vocabulary and praise the thinking or action that actually impressed you.
 What did the student do that made them appear smart?